Who is eligible for Community Living York South support services?

 Ontario Disability Employment Support

 This program offers a support system that assists people with intellectual disabilities to reach their employment goals.
-A person applying for this support must meet eligibility criteria set out by the Ministry of Community, Family & Children’s Services in the ODSP Act.
+A person applying for this support must meet eligibility criteria set out by the Ministry of Children, Community and Social Services in the ODSP Act.
 For more details please contact the Ministry’s Newmarket office (1-877-669-6658) or see the government web page on Ontario Disability Employment Supports.